For Immediate Release

-Work search waiver scheduled to end October 25 for unemployment claimants
+Work search waiver scheduled to end October 25

 (Albuquerque, NM) – The New Mexico Department of Workforce Solutions (NMDWS) will require weekly work searches for unemployment claimants beginning Sunday, October 25, 2020 barring any changes to the State of New Mexico Health Orders and guidance issued by the New Mexico Department of Health and Governor Lujan Grisham.

 Beginning the week of Sunday, October 18, claimants receiving regular unemployment benefits must start documenting at least two work search activities per week.
 Verifiable searches must be reported during the weekly certification process beginning Sunday, October 25, 2020, and each week thereafter.

 Claimants may also fulfill their work search requirements by attending a workshop offered by New Mexico Workforce Connection Centers across the state.
 At this time all workshops are being offered online.
 For more information on workshops visit https://www.dws.state.nm.us/workshops.

 The New Mexico Workforce Connection Online System, www.jobs.state.nm.us, provides claimants access to more than 50,000 current job openings across the state, along with job training opportunities, and career services.
 Job Seekers can update or create a resume using the the online “Resume Builder” and match with an employer looking to hire now using the “Virtual Recruiter” in their job search.

 Individuals may also contact their local New Mexico Workforce Connection to work one-on-one with a career specialist on employment and career goals.
 Specialists are providing services by phone, email and virtual meetings.
 A list of local offices can be found at https://www.dws.state.nm.us/Office-Locations.